 Story of the An Teor Celtic Design

 The An Teor design has the look of an ancient symbol, perhaps something about alchemy or magic.
-In fact its origin is neither ancient nor occult.
+In fact its origin is neither ancient nor occult — it is a modern Celtic design created from love, faith, and the collaboration of three friends in Andover, NY.

 In 1996 Dave Burns approached his friend Stephen Walker about making a special piece of jewelry.
 Burns and Walker are both graduates of Andover Central School and both learned about Celtic design from the art teacher there, William MacCrea.

-Dave's concept was to combine a heart for "love", the cross for "Christ" and the triquetra knot as a symbol for the "trinity of Christian marriage", man and woman as joined by God.
-Dave wanted this piece of jewelry for an engagement gift for his fiancé Billie, to express their love for each other and their faith.
+Dave's concept was to combine a heart for "love", the cross for "Christ", and the triquetra knot as a symbol for the "trinity of Christian marriage" — man and woman as joined by God.
+Dave wanted this piece of jewelry for an engagement gift for his fiancée Billie, to express their love for each other and their faith.

 Steve rearranged Dave's sketch into a more graceful composition and the result is the present An Teor design.
 The design was named at the suggestion of MacCrea.
 An Teor means "The Three" and is used in old Gaelic prayers.